 The following table summarises the sensitivity of the operating profit and net assets attributable to unitholders to price risk.
 The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Sensitivity rates rating profit/net ble to unitholders
+Sensitivity rates Impact on operating profit/net assets attributable to unitholders

-, 30 June 2019 \$'000 30 June 2018 \$'000
+30 June 2020 \$'000 30 June 2019 \$'000

-Price risk Equities and equity related securities +10% 92,432 100,463
+Price risk Equities and equity related securities +10% 79,677 92,432

--10% (92,432) (100,463)
+-10% (79,677) (92,432)

-Units in fixed income trusts +5% 6,735 6,960
+Units in fixed income trusts +5% 5,296 6,735

--5% (6,735) (6,960)
+-5% (5,296) (6,735)